atongen/gosaic/README.md

 ### Binary

-Download the latest release from the github releases page.
-Unzip and put the binary somewhere on your PATH.
+Download the latest [release](https://github.com/atongen/gosaic/releases), unzip and put the binary somewhere on your PATH.

 ### Building